 Key takeaways

 Repatha (evolocumab) is an injectable medication used to manage high cholesterol levels and lower the risk of cardiovascular disease.
-There is no generic version currently available.
+No generic version is currently available.

 For people with high cholesterol that isn’t well-controlled by statins alone, Repatha (evolocumab) can be a powerful next step.
-This injectable medication is used to lower low-density lipoprotein (LDL) cholesterol and reduce the risk of having a heart attack and stroke.
-However, this medication can come with a high price tag, making affordability a concern for many patients.
-There are ways to save, though, even without insurance.
+This injectable medication lowers low-density lipoprotein (LDL) cholesterol and reduces the risk of having a heart attack and stroke.
+However, Repatha can be expensive and may cost hundreds of dollars per month without insurance, but there are several ways to save.

 Repatha cost comparison |